makinacorpus/DbToolsBundle/docs/content/index.md

   </div>
   <div class="home-grid-40 img">

-## Deploy an anonymization workflow on any CI/CD with our Docker image
+<h2>Deploy an anonymization workflow on any CI/CD with our Docker image</h2>

 The Docker image unlocks the *DbToolsBundle* features for every DevOps teams.
 Simply add our image to your `docker-compose.yaml`!